anukhatri41/CSCE482_Resol/Notebooks/Robert_Elizondo.md

 # 4/06/22
 Meeting with Dr.Huang and Laren
 Testing Sol to Sol strategy
+Added logging to Sol to Sol stragety
+Seeing some successful profitable trades and some ocassional losses
+Looking into recommendation from Dr.Huang, which is to make a simple on-chain transaction
+Going to try tuning Sol to Sol strategy and gathering more data
+Going to try integrating gathered data to frontend